wp-plugins/asi-taxi-booking/readme.txt

 == Description ==

 Adaptive Solutions Inc. has several years of expertise in developing auto dispatching taxi system with mobile and web interface.
-The purpose of this plugin is to assist companies related to taxi business to allow it's customers to make current or advance booking.To give a feedback or to request an advance version of this plugin please contact us at info1@adaptivesolutionsinc.com.
+The purpose of this plugin is to assist companies related to taxi business to allow it's customers to make current or advance booking.
+The booking details will be emailed to the company admin, upon which the admin can take an action.
+To give a feedback or to request an advance version of this plugin please contact us at info1@adaptivesolutionsinc.com.
 Please use shortcode [asi-booktaxi] to display and use the plugin.

 = Fare Calculation =